• Skip to primary navigation

 Coat The Vegetables and Roast

-Peel and cut the vegetables into similar size and shaped chunks, and add them into the bowl with honey glaze.
+Peel and cut the vegetables into similar size and shaped chunks, and add them into the bowl with honey mixture.

 carrots and parsnips are added to the honey glaze